ESD Valve System

 Cowan Dynamics has engineered the ZE-ESD, zero emission self-contained Hydraulic Emergency Shutdown (ESD) system.

 This system is ideal for valves in remote locations that require a self-powered automatic failure position.
-This system utilizes hydraulic pressure to actuate the valve to the desired failure position in the event of an ESD signal lost which can be from pressure pilots, solenoid valves, switches, transducers, or others depending on the application.
-The ZE-ESD is compatible with emergency shutoff linear and rotary valves such as gate valves, ball valves, butterfly valves, etc.
+This system utilizes hydraulic pressure to actuate the valve to the desired failure position in the event of an ESD signal loss which can be from pressure pilots, solenoid valves, switches, transducers, or others depending on the application.
+The ZE-ESD is compatible with emergency shutoff linear and rotary valve actuators such as gate valves, ball valves, butterfly valves, etc.

 Download a case study below to learn more about how Cowan’s ZE-ESD can improve the reliability of your API emergency shutdown valves in your midstream pipeline distribution network.